 Softkey Description Create New Opens the New Waveform Menu.
-See "Creating New Arbitrary Waveforms" on page 329.
-Edit Existing Opens the Edit Waveform Points Menu.
-See "Editing Existing Arbitrary Waveforms" of page 330.
-Interpolate Specifies how lines are drawn between arbitrary waveform points.
+See "Creating New Arbitrary Waveforms" on page 258.
+Ed it Existing Opens the Edit Waveform Points Menu.
+See "Editing Existing Arbitrary Waveforms" on page 259.

+Softkey Description Interpolate Specifies how lines are drawn between arbitrary waveform points.
 When enabled, lines are drawn between points in the waveform editor.
 Voltage levels change linearly between one point and the next.
 When disabled, all line segments in the waveform editor are horizontal.
 The voltage level of one point remains until the next point.

-Softkey Description Source Selects the analog channel or reference waveform to be captured and stored to the arbitrary waveform.
-See "Capturing Other Waveforms to the Arbitrary Waveform" on page 334.
+Source Selects the analog channel or reference waveform to be captured and stored to the arbitrary waveform.
+See "Capturing Other Waveforms to the Arbitrary Waveform" on page 260.
 Store Source to Arb Captures the selected waveform source and copy it to the arbitrary waveform.
-See "Capturing Other Waveforms to the Arbitrary Waveform" on page 334.
+See "Capturing Other Waveforms to the Arbitrary Waveform" on page 260.

 You can use the [Save/Recall] key and menu to save arbitrary waveforms to one of four internal storage locations or to a USB storage device, and you can recall them later.
-See "To save arbitrary waveforms" on page 353 and "To recall arbitrary waveforms" on page 357.
+See "To save arbitrary waveforms" on page 275 and "To recall arbitrary waveforms" on page 279.